 - (a) Increase competition for contracts; or - (b) Improve the effectiveness of GSA advertising and marketing programs.

 PART 506 - COMPETITION REQUIREMENTS

-Subpart 506.2 - Full and Open Competition Subpart 506.3 - Other than Full and Open sources.
+Sec.
+Subpart 506.2 - Full and Open Competition After Exclusion of Sources Subpart 506.3 - Other than Full and Open Competition 506.202 Establishing or maintaining alternative 506.304 Approval of the justification. sources.